laurenfklein/dimensions-of-scale/README.md

 # dimensions-of-scale
-Notebooks to accompany "Dimensions of Scale," PMLA (January 2020)
+Code and metadata associated with "Dimensions of Scale," PMLA (January 2020)